TA-800/Loxpp/README.md

 ### Running it

 Path to a file as an argument will execute it in Lox++, otherwise no arguments will start REPL mode.

+## TODO

+1. Implement classes (sometime in the future).
+2. Functions that don't create or delete ptrs should accept regular ptrs instead of unique or shared.